dequeued0/continuity/README.md

 ## Features

 - Continuity allows Reddit scheduled posts to be configured via a wiki page.
-The format the same as the `automoderator-schedule` format used by AutoModerator and it can even be left in the same location.
+The format is the same as the [`automoderator-schedule` format](https://www.reddit.com/r/AutoModerator/comments/1z7rlu/now_available_for_testing_wikiconfigurable/) used by AutoModerator and it can even be left in the same location.
-- Advanced features such as `rrule` are supported.
+- Supports all of the features from AutoModerator schedule including:
+  - including dates in title and text
+  - recurrence rules (`rrule`)
 - Includes two testing modes: one for dry runs and one for posting to a sandbox subreddit.

 ## Setup